Thursday, November 21, 2013MemberNet

 Did you know that ACM-W offers a general email distribution list for its members?

-Be sure to read the current issue for the latest news on ACM-W activities and events on the
+Be sure to read the current issue of the ACM-W CIS Newsletter for the latest news on ACM-W activities and events.

 Subscribe to Communications of the ACM